dafer45/TBTK/doc/Tutorials.md

 		return 0;
 	}
 ```
-We here note the use of two functions of the form
+We here note the use of paris of functions of the form
 ```cpp
 	UnitHandler::setEnergyUnit(UnitHandler::EnergyUnit::meV);
 	UnitHandler::setEnergyScale(1);
 ```
-Together these two calls tells TBTK that any other value corresponding to an energy that is entered into the code should be understood to be in units of 1meV.
+Together these two calls tells TBTK that any other value corresponding to an energy that is entered into the code should be understood to be in units of 1 meV.
 That is, these two lines defines the natural energy scale for the problem to be 1meV.
-Had we instead passed for example *13606* to the second function call, then every number E passed to a TBTK function that corresponds to an energy would have ben interpretted to mean *13606*E meV*.
+Had we instead passed for example 13606 to the second function call, then every number E passed to a TBTK function that corresponds to an energy would have been interpretted to mean 13606E meV.

 ## Specifying parameters
 The next step in our calculation is to setup variables containing the relevant parameters for the problem.
-We begin by specifying some default parameter values *temperature = 300K* and *magneticField = 1T*, as well as requesting the Bohr magneton from the UnitHandler.
+We begin by specifying some default parameter values *T = 300K* and *B = 1T*, as well as requesting the Bohr magneton from the UnitHandler.
 ```cpp
 	#include "TBTK/UnitHandler.h"